 Germination period all year round.

 Fresh, humus-rich, well aerated sandy and loamy soils.

 Cereals, corn, vineyards, gardens, vegetable gardening.

-L. purpureum is a not very competitive weed that usually is shaded by wheat in spring.
+L. purpureum is not a very competitive weed that usually is shaded out by wheat in spring.
 It reaches maturity before competition for light occurs, however it belongs to the major weeds in corn and cereals due to high abundance.

 Integrated Crop Management

 The economic weed threshold in wheat is high (40 plants/m²; 4.7 plants/sq. ft.).
-Mechanical weeding including tiny harrow have high levels of control in the seedling stage.
+Mechanical weeding including the use of a tine harrow may offer high levels of control when performed at the seedling stage.

 Choose directly from Category

 Search directly for a particular disease